AmigaAbattoir/nova-actionscript3/as3mxml.novaextension/README.md

 I don't think the syntaxes work with Nova well.
 And probably will need some reworking to so that Nova will give the correct code completion and hover overs automagically!

+Cleaning/Building/Running are done by using `mxmlc` for compiling and runninf with `adt` from an (Harman) Adobe Air or Flex SDK.

 ## Requirements

-AS3MXML requires the following to be installed on your Mac:
+ActionScript 3 requires the following to be installed on your Mac:

 * Java

 * (Harman) Adobe Air or Flex SDK

-  * Default location looked for is at `/Applications/AIRSDK`, if you have others, your will need to
+  * Default location looked for is at `~/Applications/AIRSDK`, if you have others, your will need to change the extension settings.

 ## Usage